-Refer to Part I, Item 1, Business, Collaborations and Licensing Agreements, for discussion on the different collaborations and licensing arrangements.
+Refer to Part I, Item 1, Business, Collaborations and Licensing Agreements, of our Annual Report on Form 10-K for discussion on the different collaborations and licensing arrangements.

 We intend to rely on third-party collaborators to market and commercialize our products and product candidates outside the U.S. We utilize strategic partners outside the U.S., where appropriate, to assist in the commercialization of our products and product candidates.
 We currently possess limited resources and may not be successful in establishing collaborations or licensing arrangements on acceptable terms, if at all.
 We also face competition in our search for collaborators and licensing partners.
 By entering into strategic collaborations or similar arrangements, we rely on third parties to financially support their local operations, including support required for development, commercialization, sales, marketing, and regulatory activities, as well as expertise in each of those subject areas.